Troubleshooting common deployment issues

 Things like minifying CSS, optimizing images, encoding PHP files using IonCube and so on are actions that you may want to execute before an upload happens.
 The best approach to do this is run them not when the upload is started, but when the files are changed, by using File Watchers in PhpStorm.
 When the time comes to upload them to a deployment server, simply upload the processed files instead.

-Note that the Upload external changes checkbox must be selected on the Options page for this to work.
+Note that the Skip external changes checkbox must be cleared on the Options page for this to work.

 Sometimes files are not uploaded automatically

 By default, PhpStorm uploads the files if they are changed by some external processes (VCS, transpilers, etc.).
 If the files are not uploaded, make sure that the Upload changed files automatically to the default server on the Options page is set to Always and the Skip external changes checkbox is cleared.

 Can I run pre- and post-deployment actions?It's possible using Run/Debug configurations.
 You can create a fake Run/Debug Configuration or a Run/Debug configuration that should be the last step, and add the required steps under Before launch.

 As an alternative, we recommend using Phing or any other build system to execute complex sequences of steps.

 When a deployment server has been configured or when using the Test Connection button in the project settings, the Invalid descendent file name "http:" error is displayed.
 Note that all file names with a colon (:) in the name will be considered invalid.

 This can happen if a file containing http: in its name exists in the project.
 The library that PhpStorm uses to connect to FTP (Apache Commons VFS) cannot read the contents of a folder containing such a file, which causes the operation to fail.
 The only solution is to remove the file containing http: in its name from the project.